 Our Title IX Officer monitors compliance with this law and ensures that complaints of this nature are appropriately and equitably addressed.
 Any person can report sex discrimination including sexual harassment (whether or not the person reporting is the alleged target of the conduct that could constitute sex discrimination or sexual harassment), in person, by mail, or by email, using the contact information below at any time.
 Questions, concerns, and reports of violations can be brought to:

 Michael P. Sandner, Esq.
-Chief Business Officer Title IX Officer 77 Sherman Street Office 302 Hartford, CT 06105 msandner@hartsem.edu (860) 509-9525 instance of sexual assault (as defined in the Clery Act), dating violence, domestic violence, or stalking as defined in the Violence Against Women Act (VAWA).
+Chief Business Officer Title IX Officer 77 Sherman Street Office 302 Hartford, CT 06105 msandner@hartfordinternational.edu (860) 509-9525

 DEFINITIONS OF KEY TERMS